Skip to Content

 There’s no shortage of achingly hip music hangouts in Hackney.
 But Moth Club has a buzz about it that brings the gigs, cabaret and even yes, bingo nights – that make it an unmissable small music venue London.

-Once a servicemen’s members club, there’s still memories of its working-class roots lingering.
+Once a servicemen’s members club, there are still memories of its working-class roots lingering.

 Today it’s reinvented for the shabby-chic-appreciating clientele, with original hanging paintings, red leather seating and wooden walls for all the throwback feels.